Reporting

 The annual report is a view of your year, not a separate document.

-Each MCM section in the annual report rolls up automatically from the workflow that feeds it — IDDE incidents into MCM 3, construction inspections into MCM 4, post-construction BMPs into MCM 5, public outreach events into MCM 1.
+Each MCM section in the annual report rolls up automatically from the workflow that feeds it.
+IDDE incidents flow into MCM 3, construction inspections into MCM 4, post-construction BMPs into MCM 5, and public outreach events into MCM 1.

 State-agency line items map to the actual records, not to free-text fields you fill in twice.
-When August comes, the report is already assembled.
-You're reviewing it, not building it.
+By the time March approaches, your annual report package is already assembled.
+Your team is reviewing evidence, filling gaps, and finalizing the submission, not building the report from scratch.

 03 · Override + audit log